bernborgess/java-learn/ninety-nine/README.md

 # 99 Java Problems :coffee:
+Following the [99 Java Problems](https://tech.tonyballantyne.com/java/99-java-problems/) course, to get a hold of java core before getting to mangled with Spring or other framework dependent details

 ## Loading the code
 - We can use the Java Shell for loading the code, in a command line just run: